-As of December 31, 2015, the Company's hotel property is operated under a franchise agreement with an initial term of 20 years.
-The franchise agreement allows the property to operate under its brand.
-Pursuant to the franchise agreement, the Company pays a royalty fee of 6.0% of room revenue, plus additional fees for marketing, central reservation systems and other franchisor costs of 2.5% of room revenue.
-The Company incurred franchise fee expense of approximately \$88,000 for the year ended December 31, 2015, which is included in hotel operating expenses in the accompanying consolidated statements of operations.
+The Residence Inn Austin and the Springhill Suites Seattle are operated under franchise agreements with initial terms of 20 years.
+The franchise agreements allow the properties to operate under the franchisor's brand.
+Pursuant to the franchise agreements, the Company pays a royalty fee of 5.5% to 6.0% of room revenue, plus additional fees for marketing, central reservation systems and other franchisor costs of 2.5% of room revenue.
+The Company incurred franchise fee expense of approximately \$1,132,000 and \$88,000 for the years ended December 31, 2016 and 2015, respectively, which is included in hotel operating expenses in the accompanying consolidated statements of operations.

-10. Income Taxes
+11. Income Taxes

-The Company uses the asset and liability method of accounting for income taxes.
+The Company has formed a TRS that is a C-corporation for federal income tax purposes and uses the asset and liability method of accounting for income taxes.
 Tax return positions are recognized in the consolidated financial statements when they are "more-likely-than-not" to be sustained upon examination by the taxing authority.
 Deferred income tax assets and liabilities result from temporary differences.
 Temporary differences are differences between the tax bases of assets and liabilities and their reported amounts in the consolidated financial statements that will result in taxable or deductible amounts in future periods.
 A valuation allowance may be placed on deferred income tax assets, if it is determined that it is more likely than not that a deferred tax asset may not be realized.